 - Sea salt to taste

-- Add all dry ingredients to a mixing bowl and briefly stir to combine.
+- Add chickpea flour, tapioca starch, dried mixed herbs and salt to taste to a mixing bowl and whisk to combine.

-- Add the water ½ a cup at a time, mixing it in really thoroughly each time so as to avoid getting lumps.
+- Add ¾ cup water, ¼ a cup at a time, whisking really thoroughly after each addition so as to avoid lumps.

-- When all the water is added, leave the mixture to one side for 10 minutes to thicken.
+- When all water is added, set mixture aside for 5 minutes to thicken slightly (it will still be runny).

-- Spread a layer of tomato sauce over each pizza base, and scatter over the cheese.
+- Spread a layer of tomato sauce over pizza base, scatter over cheese and top with tomato slices and/or other desired toppings.